 I prefer TMI, the application of which can be seen in the figure above.
 Also, as a midline 50 some traders use moving averages based on RSI values.

 The RSI indicator shows good signals, but still its readings must be filtered.
 One of such possible filters can be RSI from an older period.
 While at the M15 period, the RSI signals oversold, the H4 indicator may be in the overbought zone.
 In this case, the input according to the RSI reading on M15 may result in losses.

 In the figure above, two RSI indicators with a period of 14 are plotted on the EURUSD H1 chart.
 The upper one is built on the period of H1, the lower one is based on H4, all other settings are the same.
 The red dots indicate the outputs of the RSI indicator at the period H1 from the overbought zone, the green ones from the oversold zone.
 Orange and blue circles are the same, but for the RSI indicator built on the H4 period.
 Pay attention to how well small fluctuations are filtered and only really large movements remain when the indicators of both indicators are combined.

-And at last I want to tell a little about the indicator which I wrote specially for this article.
+And at last, I want to tell you a little about the indicator which I wrote specially for this article.
 It includes most of the signals discussed in this article, therefore, having studied the theory I have stated, you can use it as efficiently as possible.

 What is the essence of the indicator?

 The indicator is a classic indicator RSI with some “bells and whistles” and “additional equipment.”
 Let’s break it down in order.